local-minimum/fseq/doc/source/developers.rst

     - **FastQ SeqFormat Subclasses**

-      Subclassing ``fseq.FastQ`` to automatically detect which quality encoding was used based on the range of values in the quality lines fed to the ``SeqFormat``.
+      Sub-classing ``fseq.FastQ`` to automatically detect which quality encoding was used based on the range of values in the quality lines fed to the ``SeqFormat``.

     - **SeqEncoderQaulity SeqEncoder Subclass**

-      A subclass that encodes the qaulity line using the quality encoding supplied by the ``SeqFormat`` detected.
+      A subclass that encodes the quality line using the quality encoding supplied by the ``SeqFormat`` detected.

 Git